chapter 10

 chapter 11

-They had beaten their way through life in Rome until John Camus said Flog it and left his stress lawyer job and headed for the hills.
+They had beaten their way through life in Rome until John Camus said flog it and left his unrelenting stress lawyer job and headed for the hills away from the sounds and smells of the capital of the western world.

 After a few days, Jesus decided to leave me in paradise and return to the university to take and teach classes.

 I missed him but part of me was him and part of him was me and I felt the space he took up in my mind and my heart.
-I couldn't remember being his grandmother.
+I couldn’t remember being with him in a previous life.
 He was certain.
 He was certain that we had been part of one another back before we started telling stories about ourselves.
-The talking animals trying to construct meaning with their baby minds.
+He was certain that the talking animal trying to construct meaning with its baby minds was a new adventure yet to be understood.

-It was the home I had left that I had never had because my family loved the law of their ancestors and couldn't see Jesus for the true angel that he was.
+It felt like the home I had left that I had never had because my this life blood family loved the law of their ancestors more than life.
+My family could not see Jesus for the true angel that he was for they had been hoping that the son of David would follow the same path as David and kill tens of thousands of the, ordained evil by Moses as worthy only of genocide, Gentiles.

 John Camus thought like Jesus and assured me that my parents would some day be my children or grandchildren and they would watch and learn and if it took 10 or 20 generations, it did not matter.
 What mattered was life and as long as we had it we had to do all we could to preserve it, love it and celebrate it.